svx/cotterpin/www/docs/dev/ideas.md

 - Combine cotterpin with the GitHub CLI, to create and setup repositories
 - Add QA checks for Markdown
 - CI/CD via GitHub actions, also for [go](https://www.alexedwards.net/blog/ci-with-go-and-github-actions)
-- GitHub issue and PR templates
+- ✅ GitHub issue and PR templates
 - GitHub action: only merge PR and thus deploy docs if build is green
+- Build and deploy site via GitHub action
 - Improve Taskfile, check how.if arguments or vars are working